Morita classes of microdifferential algebroids: Cocycles

 \section{Cocycles}

-In this Appendix we recall the descent condition for stacks and detail the case of algebroids, as in~\cite{Kas96}.
-This is parallel to the case of gerbes, which is discussed for example in~\cite{Bre94}.
+For the reader's convenience, we recall here the descent conditions for stacks, and detail the case of algebroids.
+This is parallel to the case of gerbes.
+These results are well known and can be found for example in~\cite{Gir71,Bre94,Kas96} (see also~\cite{Kon01,DP04,PS04,DP05,BGNT07,Yek12}).

 Let $X$ be a topological space (or a site), and $\shr$ a sheaf of commutative rings on $X$.
 If $\shu=\{U_{i}\}_{i\in I}$ is an open cover of $X$, we set $U_{ij} = U_{i} \cap U_{j}$, $U_{ijk} = U_{i} \cap U_{j} \cap U_{k}$ etc. We use the notation $\bullet$ for the horizontal composition of transformations.